ft-circleci-orbs/doppler-circleci-orb/README.md

 ## Additional Resources

-There is a Financial-Times internal [guide on Tech Hub](https://tech.in.ft.com/tech-topics/secrets-management/doppler/guide) which will walk you through how to get the best out of Doppler.
+There is a Financial Times internal [guide on Tech Hub](https://tech.in.ft.com/tech-topics/secrets-management/doppler/guide) which will walk you through how to get the best out of Doppler.

-Please also refer to the Financial-Times internal Cyber Security teams guidelines for more information on [default envs](https://tech.in.ft.com/tech-topics/secrets-management/doppler/guide#using-the-default-environments).
+Please also refer to the Financial Times internal Cyber Security teams guidelines for more information on [default envs](https://tech.in.ft.com/tech-topics/secrets-management/doppler/guide#using-the-default-environments).

 ## Acknowledgements